kleikanger/pyDEC/README.md

  .Only Loc
  *END OF INPUT
 ```
-The result is the file
+The result is the file localized_orbitals.u